 Saturday Skills Sessions for Devo and Junior Mites that develop skills, speed and hockey sense to help players take their game to the next level

-***NEW FOR 2018-2019*** We restructured the Devo program so it starts a little later in the Fall.
+The Devo program starts a little later in the Fall.
 This is a more manageable season duration for our youngest skaters and reduces the conflicts for those that are multi sport athletes playing soccer in the Fall.

 Saturday Group Skills Sessions for Senior Mites which gets players sharp and prepares them for the big game.
 This group session will be organized around player skill levels and teams.